kensnyder/angular-textarea-autosize/README.md

 ```

 Limitations:

-1. If you have placeholder text that wraps to a new line, you'll need to manually set the rows attribute to fit the placeholder
+1. If you have placeholder text that wraps to a new line, you'll need to manually set the rows attribute to fit the placeholder.
+2. If the textarea has a CSS transition that applies to the height, calculations will be off and size changes may appear janky
+3. The autosizer will not respond to changes in the rows attribute or the computed css values for border, padding, box-sizing or line-height.
+A hack is to call .reinitAutosize() on the raw DOM element if you know any of those things happen.
+4. Supports IE9+

 License
 ==